How Smartphones Have Fueled Rampant Cyberbullying

 February 4, 2018Posted on: February 4, 2018

 Since the introduction of the first iPhone 10 years ago, smartphones have exploded into society.
 Today, 92 percent of teenagers have a cellphone.
 With any huge technological change comes a variety of pros and cons; with more forms of communication (including social media) comes more risk of social isolation.
-Cyberbullying has only become a large issue in the past few years, and most people are still unaware of how dangerous it is.
+Cyberbullying has become a large issue in the past few years.
+Most people are still unaware of how dangerous it is.

 What Are the Facts?

-From 2010 to 2015, the Centers for Disease Control and Prevention found that the rate of suicide and severe depression increased by over 30 percent in teens 13-18.
-A study recently released by Florida State University proved a strong correlation between cellphone use and suicidal thoughts; with subjects in the case that used their phone more than five hours per day, there was a 50 percent occurrence of at least one suicidal thought or behavior.
-The study concluded that teenagers who spend more time on social media are at a much higher risk of being bullied online by their peers, and hence are more likely to report mental health issues.
+From 2010 to 2015, the rate of suicide and severe depression increased by over 30 percent in teens 13-18.
+A study recently released by Florida State University proved a strong correlation between cellphone use and suicidal thoughts; with subjects that used their phone more than five hours per day, there was a 50 percent chance of at least one suicidal thought or behavior.
+These individuals were alse more likely to report mental health issues.

 What Does This Mean?

-The truth is, bullying is not a new phenomenon, and cyberbullying just provides an alternate route for bullies to hurt others through a more accessible format.
+While bullyng is not a new phenomenon, cyberbullying just provides an alternate route for bullies to hurt others through a more accessible format.
 The real issue is the initial cause of the cyberbullying (social isolation) and the result of that cyberbullying (rising depression and suicide rates).
-Families (and schoolteachers) should still be teaching basic face-to-face communication skills to elementary and middle schoolers, and they should also monitor the social behavior of teenagers online in order to better predict cyberbullying.
+Families (and schoolteachers) should still be teaching basic face-to-face communication skills to elementary and middle schoolers.
+They should also monitor the social behavior of teenagers online in order to better predict cyberbullying.